maddiethedinosaur/funnydiehaha/icwpquestions.md

 <details>
   <summary>Answer.</summary>

-**It's stupid and 99% of the "left" is actually for capitalism, the groups commonly lumped into that broad category that actually are anti-capitalist don't often view themselves as seperate from the left.
+**It's stupid and 99% of the "left" is actually for capitalism, the groups commonly lumped into that broad category that actually are anti-capitalist don't often view themselves as part of the "left", and they are correct.

 </details>